Gleek/fluxpocket/USAGE.md

 ###Action###
   - **Add url along with tags** : Addition of URL to Pocket.
 Optionally you can also provide tags
   - **Delete URL** : Deletion of URL from Pocket
-  - **Archive / Unarchive URL** : Two seperate actions are provided for archiving purpose.
+  - **Archive / Unarchive URL** : Two separate actions are provided for archiving purpose.
-  - **Favorite / Unfavorite URL** : Two seperate actions are provided for favorite purpose
+  - **Favorite / Unfavorite URL** : Two separate actions are provided for favorite purpose
   - **Adding Tags** : Action Add tags to an entry in the already existing tags.
   - **Replacing Tags** : Replace tags of an entry with new provided tags.
   - **Clearing Tags**: Clear all tags of an entry